Voluntary Company Liquidation

 Bridge Newland Limited specialise in both forms of company Liquidation for insolvent companies, being a shut down liquidation, and a start afresh liquidation, and provide both at a cheap rate.
 We offer these services in specially designed packages to allow a simple solution to your liquidation needs.
 More details on our liquidation packaged solutions can be found by selecting them from our main menu.

-The main advantages are…
+The main advantages of voluntary liquidation are…

 - It is a much simpler process than Administration and therefore is often cheaper.